 Step 3:-Directly count the number of non-index line contour lines between the two index contour lines specified for the contour interval computing in the 1st step.

 Step 4:-The number of lines acquired in the above step is obtained and added with 1.
 For Example: If the number of lines between two index lines is 5.
-Then add 1 to 5 that becomes 6.
+Then add 1 to 5 which becomes 6.

-Step 5:-The last step is the quotient of the difference between two index lines (step 2) and the number of lines in between two index lines plus 1 (step 5).
+Step 5:-The last step is the quotient of the difference between two index lines (step 2) and the number of lines between two index lines plus 1 (step 5).

 Step 6:-The last answer we get after dividing is the contour interval of the particular topographical map.